 That north side cut makes its way all the way up to the Ortega/Dry Canyon Traverse.
 You do not have to exit the drainage to top out.
 You will walk up and out right below Ortega Peak.
 In fact, you could follow the drainage up and onto the peak.

 The return looping options include heading south over to "A" trail (T119), heading north for Lost Trail, or north for Mineral Springs trail.
 All of those options assume you continued uphill until you intersect the Ortega Peak/Dry Canyon Traverse, the old jeep track on the west side of Ortega Peak.

 This one is worth the effort, at least for that initial 2.5 miles.
 You just gotta climb that slot falls!

-From the main drag in Alamogordo, White Sands blvd, follow 10th Street up to Scenic Drive, turning north on Scenic and following it .4 miles turning right onto Thunder Road (at the O'Dell Funereal Home), driving .5 mile to the city water tank at Sioux trail.
+To canyon trip From the main drag in Alamogordo, White Sands blvd, follow 10th Street up to Scenic Drive, turning north on Scenic and following it .4 miles turning right onto Thunder Road (at the O'Dell Funereal Home), driving .5 mile to the city water tank at Sioux trail.
 (Do not drive to the upper water tank) Park at the city water tank.

 WARNING!
 Hiking and outdoor related sports can be dangerous.
 Be responsible and prepare for the trip.
 Study the area you are entering and plan accordingly.
 Dress for the current and unexpected weather changes.
 Take plenty of water.
 Never go alone.
 Make an itinerary with your plan(s), route(s), destination(s) and expected return time.
 Give your itinerary to trusted family and/or friends.